Top BBQ food safety tips

 - If you have any leftovers, don't leave them outside.
 They could be in the sun and insects and animals could get at them.

 - As with all leftovers, cover them and allow them to cool down in a cool place (your kitchen).

-- Put them in the fridge within two hours of cooking them and use them within three days.
+- Put the BBQ leftovers in the fridge within two hours of cooking them and use them within three days.

-- If you’re reheating leftovers, reheat them only once until piping hot.
+- If you’re reheating BBQ leftovers, reheat them only once until piping hot.